Walkman E Series: E300/E200 Series

 The NW-E300/E200 series, nicknamed and also marketed as the Walkman Bean, was released in October 2005, and production ceased in April 2006.
 The name refers to its shape, which was modelled after a jellybean.
 The Walkman Bean featured a 'pop-out' USB port for file transfer.
 One of its major selling points was the battery's fast charge speed, with Sony stating that a 3-minute charge would give 3 hours of playback.
 Sony claimed that a fully charged Bean playing Sony's own compressed audio format, ATRAC, can operate for 50 hours, or 40 hours for audio compressed as MP3.

-The player was available in three versions: the basic model with 512MB capacity (model NW-E205), the basic model with an inbuilt FM radio (model NW-E305), and a higher-capacity 1GB model (model NW-E307).
+The player was available in three versions: the basic model with 512 MB capacity (model NW-E205), the basic model with an inbuilt FM radio (model NW-E305), and a higher-capacity 1 GB model (model NW-E307).
 It was also available in four colours, named after jellybean flavours - Tropical Ice (blue), Cotton Candy (pink), Licorice (black) and Coconut (white).
 The Bean didn't last long with low sales accompanied with poor ergonomics.

 E000 Series

-In August 2006 Sony released the NW-E000 series, filled with 512MB, 1 GB or 2 GB of flash-memory.
+In August 2006 Sony released the NW-E000 series, filled with 512 MB, 1 GB or 2 GB of flash-memory.
 Very compact, this Walkman offered a battery life of up to 28 hours.
 It had a built-in USB key for easy file transfer.
 The battery charge/recharge was through USB connection.
 It was also equipped with a 1 line OLED display for navigation.
 It no longer has a dial but instead has normal buttons.

 Supported multiple codec ATRAC (ATRAC3 66 kbit/s, 105 kbit/s, 132 kbit/s, ATRAC3plus 48 kbit/s, 64 kbit/s, 256 kbit/s) MP3 and WMA (and later AAC), via SonicStage 3.4 software for music management and transfers of tracks.
 This series also worked with Linux and Mac using the free software originally called NW-E00X MP3 File Manager, that eventually become in Symphonic, and now JSymphonic.
 JSymphonic is an open source, cross-platform program (that runs on any Windows/Linux/Mac machine with java 1.5 installed), that, once copied into the Walkman enables the transfer of several audio files, including MP3, to/from several flash based Walkman Series.
 It can be downloaded from here and is in continuous development.